 We’re committed to carrying on their legacy in the vineyards and in our business practices.
-In 2018 we became a Certified California Sustainable Vineyard and Winery and Sonoma County Sustainable.
+In 2018 our vineyards and winery became Certified California Sustainable and Sonoma County Sustainable.

 We installed owl boxes and raptor perches in the vineyard to keep rodents at bay.
 The night owl and the day hawk are predators of gophers and mice.
 We count on birds of prey to help maintain ecological control.
 We create a habitat for beneficial insects to do the same; cover crops house spiders that feed upon mites and leafhoppers.

 Our dad Fred Cline is extremely dedicated to sustainable practices.
 Nothing is more important than how we treat our vines because the wine we make is a direct result of what we put into the ground.